groundhog2k/helm-charts/charts/gitea/README.md

 | postgres.userDatabase.user | string | `nil` | PostgreSQL Gitea database user |
 | postgres.userDatabase.password | string | `nil` | PostgreSQL Gitea database user password |

+**Hint:** When no database configuration is enabled and fallbackToSqlite is set `false`, then all database settings have to be provided manually in the `gitea.config` section.
+See [Gitea Config Cheat Sheet](https://docs.gitea.io/en-us/config-cheat-sheet/) for description of all settings.

 ## Gitea parameters

 | Key | Type | Default | Description |